listx/cabal2pkgbuild/README.md

 # cabal2pkgbuild

 `cabal2pkgbuild` is a script used to generate proper PKGBUILD files from any `.cabal` file from Hackage, with the help of `cblrepo` (which is currently used to maintain Haskell packages on Arch Linux).
-`aria2` is used to download cabal files in parallel.

 ## Installation